 Persistent DSF takes care of native multipathing.
-In case of multipathing, for same disk there are different ctd exists and hence different legacy names.
+In the case of multipathing, for the same disk, there are different ctd exists and hence different legacy names.
 But, there will be only one persistent device name per disk no matter how many ctd paths exist for that same disk.
-You can see this in device file names mapping below.
+You can see this in the device file names mapping below.

 # ioscan -m dsf Persistent DSF Legacy DSF(s) ======================================== /dev/rdisk/disk1 /dev/rdsk/c1t0d0 /dev/rdisk/disk2 /dev/rdsk/c4t0d0 /dev/rdisk/disk3 /dev/rdsk/c2t0d1 /dev/rdsk/c2t0d2 /dev/rdisk/disk4 /dev/rdsk/c3t0d1 /dev/rdsk/c3t0d2

-In above output you can see persistent device name on left and its related legacy name is on right.
-You can see multipathing is being taken care by persistent device files.
-Since there is only one persistent name but many legacy device names for same disk.
+In the above output, you can see the persistent device name on left and its related legacy name is on right.
+You can see multipathing is being taken care of by persistent device files.
+Since there is only one persistent name but many legacy device names for the same disk.

 Adding persistent devices in VG :

-For example if you have created volume group on system with legacy device files.
+For example, if you have created a volume group on a system with legacy device files.
 Now, you want to add persistent device files to VG.
 Then you can do it by using vgextend command with all persistent disk paths.
-But this method will be hectic since you need to search persistent name for all existing legacy devices in VG and accordingly add them in VG.
+But this method will be hectic since you need to search persistent names for all existing legacy devices in VG and accordingly add them in VG.

 # vgdsf -c /dev/vg01 Converting legacy DSFs to persistent DSFs in VG /dev/vg01 Persistent DSF /dev/disk/disk3 added to VG /dev/vg01 Persistent DSF /dev/disk/disk4 added to VG /dev/vg01 Legacy DSF /dev/dsk/c2t0d1 removed from VG /dev/vg01 Legacy DSF /dev/dsk/c2t0d2 removed from VG /dev/vg01 Legacy DSF /dev/dsk/c3t0d1 removed from VG /dev/vg01 Legacy DSF /dev/dsk/c3t0d2 removed from VG /dev/vg01

-In above output you can see first it adds persistent dsf to VG and then removes legacy dsf from VG.
-You can verify if VG contains only persistent devices using vgdisplay command or examining /etc/lvmtab file.
+In the above output you can see first it adds persistent dsf to VG and then removes legacy dsf from VG.
+You can verify if VG contains only persistent devices using vgdisplay command or examining